“Hi? Who are you?” I asked the immaculately-dressed plain-dweller.

 It didn’t sound like he was done, but I said, “I think you’re doing just fine, Sofrani.”
 I tried to give him a smile, and at least he wasn’t looking at me just then.

 “Of course, the library is good,” he said with a tossed head.
 “But there are other possibilities.
 As I said, I could do more.
 But… not alone.
 I know a few things about languages, about literature.
 You are a stargazer.
 Your friend, Hinte, is an alchemist.
 The miser is… a mage.”

 Chwithach paused, and there was significance.
 “It’s enough to start an odd little school.
-We could have it in the library, and teach — it would be the first real school in Gwymr/Frina.
+We could have it in the library, and teach — it would be the first proper school in Gwymr/Frina.
+Free for everyone.
 I think the town needs it.”

 I was silence for a bit, and I frowned, but it was only a frown because a smile wasn’t coming.

 The librarian shook his head.
 “Ah, don’t answer me just yet.
 This isn’t small, so sleep on it.
 I’d just wanted to bring it up before you left.”
 He gave me a smile and a nod, and then turned around.

 For once, the librarian walked instead of flying.
 He walked away slowly, thoughtfully.